Australian water dragon: Behaviour

 Australian water dragons are extremely shy in the wild, but readily adapt to continual human presence in suburban parks and gardens.
 They are fast runners and strong climbers.
 When faced with a potential predator, they seek cover in thick vegetation, or drop from an overhanging branch into water.
 They are able to swim totally submerged, and rest on the bottom of shallow creeks or lakes for up to 90 minutes, to avoid detection.

 Both males and females display typical agamid behaviour such as basking, arm-waving and head-bobbing.
 Fast arm-waving signals dominance, while slow arm-waving signals submission.
 Males are territorial, and in areas of higher population density, males exhibit displays of aggression toward other males including posturing, chasing and fighting.

 Breeding

-Australian water dragons living in cooler Australian climates hibernate over winter.
+Australian water dragons living in cooler Australian climates enter brumation over winter.
 During spring, usually in early October, the female excavates a burrow about 10–15 cm deep and lays between 6 and 18 eggs.
 The nest is usually in sandy or soft soil, in an area open to sun.
 When the mother has laid the eggs, she backfills the chamber with soil and scatters loose debris over it.
 Australian water dragons exhibit temperature dependent sex determination; the sex of the hatchlings is determined by the temperature of the nest site.

 When the young are hatched, they stay near the entrance of the burrow for some time before leaving home.
 When they finally leave the nest, they tend to group together away from the adult population.